Our use of cookies

 You're welcome to have a carer, a family member or friend with you during the assessment process.
 In some circumstances, support can be provided to help you to understand the process.

-As a public service, we use the Government's national eligibility criteria detailed in the Care Act 2014 to decide if you need help from us in relation to care and support.
-If you don't need help from us, you may need to pay for the care and support you receive, depending on your financial circumstances.
+As a public service, we follow the rules set by the government in the Care Act 2014 to decide if you need our help with care and support.
+If you don't need our help, you might have to pay for any care you receive, depending on your financial situation.

 As part of your assessment, we will see if we can help with some short-term support to become more independent, which is known as reablement.